 - Wreck Diving – There are some nice wrecks around Bali, the famous USAT Liberty is definitely the highlight.
 A shore dive with awesome marine life dropping from 4m to about 30m this amazing wreck is a dive not to miss!

 - Shore Dives – Diving all over Indonesia, most of the dive sites are a long drive from the island.
 Bali offers fantastic shore diving, around Tulamben and Amed must be some of the best shore dives in the world.
+The Liberty is a shore entry with calm waters and is one of the most famous wrecks in the world to dive on.
 Put on your gear and explore an amazing wreck or see some unreal macro critters diving from the beach!

 The best dive sites around Bali